storyserver/storyserver-plugin-drupal/README.txt

 REQUIREMENTS
 ------------

-This module requires the the Guzzle HTTP client library.
+This module requires the StoryServer PHP client library.

-  * Instructions for Guzzle coming soon.
+  * See the composer installation instructions below.

 INSTALLATION
 ------------